xingyouxin/DGRSISE/README.md

 # DGRSSE
-Diffusion-Guided Relighting for Single-Image SVBRDF Estimation
+Source code and model release page for the paper "Diffusion-Guided Relighting for Single-Image SVBRDF Estimation".
+Coming soon.